 With regard to the first fact, note that the zero vector is a multiple of any vector, so it is collinear with any other vector.
 Hence facts 1 and 2 are consistent with each other.

-In this subsection we give several criteria for a set of vectors to be linearly (in)dependent.
+In this subsection we give two criteria for a set of vectors to be linearly independent.
 Keep in mind, however, that the actual definition is above.